ROCm/rocm-install-on-linux/docs/how-to/prerequisites.rst

             uname -m && cat /etc/*release

     b.
-Confirm that the obtained Linux distribution information matches with those listed in :ref:`supported_distributions`.
+Confirm that your Linux distribution matches a :ref:`supported distribution<supported_distributions>`.

-        **Example:** Running the command above on an Ubuntu system results in the following output:
+        **Example:** Running the preceding command on an Ubuntu system produces the following output:

         .. code-block:: shell